PAYONE-GmbH/PCP-client-javascript-SDK/README.md

 ### Environment Variables

-All the demos are using `.env` files for passing in sensitive information such as API keys, URLs, and other configuration details.
+All the demos are using `.env` files for passing in sensitive information such as Keys, Identifier, URLs, and other configuration details.
 If you want to try out these demos, you must add an `.env` (or `.env.local`) file according to the given `.env.example` with your own credentials.

 #### VITE\_ Prefix